freeciv/freeciv-web/README.md

 Running Freeciv-web with Docker
 -------------------------------
-Freeciv-web can be built automatically using Docker https://www.docker.com/ This was tested using Docker 1.8.2 with Ubuntu 14.04 as the base image.
+Freeciv-web can be built automatically using Docker https://www.docker.com/ Note that building Freeciv-web with Docker is still in beta and testing.
+This was tested using Docker 1.8.2 with Ubuntu 14.04 as the base image.
 Also see the [Dockerfile](Dockerfile) for more information.